alexanderwoyte/emporium-archive/README.md

 This is the page that users are brought to after they opt to fulfill an upload request (requests.php), it simply takes in an archive file (TODO: and album art, maybe description?) and does the rest of the work for the user.

+Setup:
+Simply put the upload and requests paget in your webroot and create the under-webroot directories as defined above.
+In addition, create a blank csv document for requests.csv.
+Make sure to give that and the uploads folder the proper permissions, do it asap to avoid headaches.